5004-SEA-Fa24-Geeng/payroll-gen-egsui/DesignDocument.md

 > The value of reflective writing has been highly researched and documented within computer science, from learning new information to showing higher salaries in the workplace.
 For this next part, we encourage you to take time, and truly focus on your retrospective.

 Take time to reflect on how your design has changed.
 Write in *prose* (i.e. do not bullet point your answers - it matters in how our brain processes the information).
 Make sure to include what were some major changes, and why you made them.
 What did you learn from this process?
 What would you do differently next time?
 What was the most challenging part of this process?
 For most students, it will be a paragraph or two.

+At first, I didn't understand the purpose of using abstract class well, and I was hurried to implement it without drawing a comprehensive UML diagram.
+I designed an Employee class and an abstract employee class to separate the fields of the employee and the general methods into two independent classes.
+However, I discovered this approach doesn't reach a good code reusability.
+The Employee class only stored the fields of employee and had nothing else functionality, which is a redundant process.
+Therefore, I combined these two classes into an Employee abstract class.
+The most challenging part of this process is to give up the written codes.
+It was hard to modify the code base and merge two classes into one without causing conflicts in the present application.
+Every step changed led to affecting the usage of variables and methods.
+If there was a single neckless, the application executed incorrectly.
+It took me lots of time and efforts optimizing the code base and completing the modification.
+After modifying, the code base became more neat and the attributes and methods of an employee could be accessed in one class, making the application more efficient.

+The lesson I learned from this process is drawing a comprehensive UML diagram first and going through the flow, then implementing it.
+If we implement first, the efforts taken to modify codes will be much more than to redraw a UML diagram.